 Part of healthy living is healthy eating and what a better way to do that then to plant your own garden and raise your own food?

 1. A garden space doesn’t have to be large to yield a good harvest.
-A five-gallon bucket, for instance, can hold a tomato plant which will be sufficient to feed a couple fresh tomatoes in the Summer and Fall.
+A five-gallon bucket, for instance, can hold a tomato plant which will be sufficient to feed one or two people fresh tomatoes in the late Summer and Fall.
 In this case, even if you live in a small apartment you can have fresh veggies.
 Use your balcony, outside patio or a window where the sun will come in for most of the day.
 Use pots or a bucket to hold your plants and you have a garden.

 If you have any kind of yard, then designate a small corner or portion of it to plant your garden.
 Here you’ll have a little more freedom in what you can plant and how much.
 Whatever size your space, choose one and start planning your garden.